GeoffWilliams/pio-simavr-unit-test-example/README.md

 # PlatformIO SimAVR Unit Test example for Arduino

-Simple project to show how to build native Arduino ATmega328 codes for phsical device and also be able to unit test the exact same code in SimAVR.
+Simple project to show how to build native Arduino ATmega328 codes for physical device and also be able to unit test the exact same code in SimAVR.

 ## Run tests on SimAVR